nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 <br />
 </p>

-<h3>Inspect the network traffic of a network interface with tcpdump</h3>
+<h3>Inspect the Network Traffic of a Network Interface with TCPdump</h3>

 For this part of the project, I used `tcpdump` to filter live network packet traffic on the eth0 interface.</br>